Poisonous chlorine compounds

 When insecticides are poured on to farm animals and sprayed on

-pasture, horticultural blocks and home gardens, growers aim for
+pasture, horticultural blocks and home gardens

 a good kill of troublesome insects and to often use excessive